 What Is a Change Order?

 A change order is a formal document used to modify the terms of a construction contract by altering the scope of work, cost, and schedule.
+It plays a critical role in construction operations management by ensuring scope adjustments are documented, approved, and aligned across field and office teams.
 It serves as a legally binding amendment to the original contract, providing a structured process for reviewing, negotiating, and documenting changes.

 Change orders are essential in construction projects as they help manage unforeseen changes or modifications requested by clients, ensuring that all parties are aligned on the scope, costs, and schedule impacts.